slashsbluesball/happeo-user-provisioning/README.md

 ```

 ## REST API usage
-You can use web browser to verify the [welcome page](http://localhost:8080/api/msg/hello) is working but for other usecases Postman or curl might be more useful.
+You can use web browser to verify the [welcome page](http://localhost:8080/api/msg/hello) is working but for other use-cases Postman or curl might be more useful.

 Currently implemented endpoints you can see in built-in [swagger UI](http://localhost:8080/swagger-ui/index.html)
 - GET /api/msg/hello